pr4aveen/tp/docs/DeveloperGuide.md

 Benefits:

-* This implementation is much simpler than having to maintain seperate `Project` and `Task` classes.
+* This implementation is much simpler than having to maintain separate `Project` and `Task` classes.
 It is likely that existing commands would not have to be changed as much.
 * Projects can contain not just sub-projects, but sub-sub-projects, sub-sub-sub-projects, etc, allowing for deeper nesting of projects.
 This may be useful for users to manage more complex project structures.

 Drawbacks: